Are you planning on starting a membership program for your salon or spa business

 Recurring payments are a great way to get your customers signed up for a membership or subscription plan that charges them a fixed fee at regular intervals.

-In the memberships plans description section, make sure to let your clients know precisely what they’ll be getting and how much they’ll save by investing in a long-term plan.
+In the memberships plans description section, let your clients know precisely what they’ll be getting and how much they’ll save by investing in a long-term plan.
 And make sure there is an easy way to keep track of the recurring payments in your software.